 Myth 6.
 All disability parking permit holders have it for life

-In most cases, permits have to be renewed every three to five years and it’s illegal to use an outdated permit.
+Permits usually have to be renewed every three to five years.
+It’s illegal to use an outdated permit.
 Using an expired permit could result in some pretty hefty fines.

 Myth 7.
 You can’t use your permit when you travel interstate